- Energy Audits

 - Drone Services

-Saving energy at home has always been the goal of everyone who pays the monthly electric bill.
+Wasted energy at home has always been frowned upon by everyone who pays the monthly electric bill.
 Saving energy at work, however, is not regularly considered by anyone but the company's chief financial officer.
-In considering your total carbon footprint these days, though, will require you to following the trail to work.
-Here are six ways people waste energy at work.
+Considering your total carbon footprint these days, though, will require you to following the trail to work.
+Here are a few examples of wasted energy at work:

 1. Lighting is first on the list to consider where energy is wasted since studies show that commercial buildings waste up to half their lighting energy by leaving lights on when the office is empty, using higher wattage than needed, or using too many lights.
 The easiest way to solve this energy waste is by having employees switch off lights when leaving a room, installing motion detectors, and installing security lights rather than leaving lights on when the business is closed for the day.

-2. Personal printers can waste $10 a year sitting idle all day.
+2. You can calculate wasted energy on certain things like printers.
+Personal printers can waste $10 a year sitting idle all day.
 Multiply that by how many printers are in the office and your facility could be wasting not just energy, but hundreds or thousands of dollars a year.
 Instead of leaving them running, turn off the printers at night and combine that with installing a central printer, instead.

 3. Vampires do not just come out at night.
 Vampire appliances like microwave ovens, radios, DVD players, or cable boxes suck energy constantly while they are plugged in and turned on for ready use.
 To stop wasting energy from them at work, do an audit of all the appliances that can be turned off after work and use a power strip to make shutting them down as simple as the flick of a switch.